r-neal-kelly/mary_calendar/README.md

 # Mary Calendar
 My interpretation of a Biblical Hebrew calendar.
 Designed to work solo in the browser or to be embedded in another webpage!
+[Click here to check it out online](https://r-neal-kelly.github.io/mary_calendar/).

 ## Features:
 - Sabbaths and Feast Days